cdanielcadena/seminarios/README.md

 ### Abril 4
 [Dr. Rachel Gallery](http://rachelgallery.arizona.edu/), Associate Professor.
 School of Natural Resources and the Environment, University of Arizona. **"Soil microbial responses to wildfires and climate warming: Scaling from microns to watersheds with microbiology and remote sensing tools"** Contacto: [Eloisa Lasso](mailto:e.lasso@uniandes.edu.co).

+    The biogeography, ecology, and physiology of microorganisms in soils, their responses to disturbance, and their interactions with plants are the root cause of uncertainty surrounding ecosystem responses to our changing climate.
+These plant-microbe feedbacks that ultimately control nutrient transformation and storage in ecosystems are themselves governed by landscape properties such as topography and disturbance.
+In this talk I focus on plant-soil feedbacks in contrasting ecosystems to highlight the use of predictive spatial models to refine hypotheses regarding the controls of microbial activities in soils.

 ### Abril 11
 [Dr. Glenn Seeholzer](https://glennseeholzer.weebly.com/publications.html), Investigador Postdoctoral.
 American Museum of Natural History & Departamento de Ciencias Biológicas, Universidad de los Andes. **"Clinal variation as a window into the process of speciation in Neotropical birds"**.
 Contacto: [Daniel Cadena](mailto:ccadena@uniandes.edu.co).